Grayfox96/FFX-RNG-tracker/README.md

 # Theme
 Using the [Azure](https://github.com/rdbende/Azure-ttk-theme) theme for ttk.
-* Use the *-darkmode* command line option to use dark mode.
-* Use the *-notheme* command line option to use the default ttk theme.
-* Use the *-fontsize* command line option followed by an integer to change the font size.
-* Use the *-nounicode* command line option to disable unicode characters.
+It's possible to use dark theme, use the default ttk theme, change the font size and disable unicode characters from the settings.

 # Credits
 Credits to the #big-nerds channel in the FFX/X-2 Speedruns discord for ideas and useful discussions.

-Credits to [Rossy__](https://twitter.com/Rossy__TTV) for the disassembly for most of the in-game functions used, for testing a lot of random stuff and for providing the mon-data and ffxhd-raw-rng-arrays files.
+Credits to [Rossy__](https://twitter.com/Rossy__TTV) for the disassembly for most of the in-game functions used, for testing a lot of random stuff and for providing the mon-data and shop-arms files.

 Credits to [CrimsonInferno](https://www.twitch.tv/crimsoninferno9) for the initial idea and for providing the encounter formations and a lot of other useful information.